realityexpander/How_to_program_from_ground_up/04-DataStructures.md

     >   - https://www.youtube.com/watch?v=toRJakeYIKA

 ### Queue <a name="queue"></a>
-  - A way to represent a "first in, first out" list of values in memory, similar to a line of people waiting for a bank.
+  - ### BIG IDEA - A way to represent a "first in, first out" list of values in memory, similar to a line of people waiting for a bank.

+  - Queues of values are useful in many areas of computing, like "job queues" in operating systems, and "message queues" in networking.
   - The values are all the same type and usually stored in a contiguous block of memory, but not always.
 Sometimes a Queue is stored as a "linked list" instead of an Array. (next section)
   - The values are usually accessed by a "head" and "tail" which are numbers that represent the position of the first